Spyglass117/hsrsim/README.md

 works please let me know.

 Development of this simulator and the subsequent data compilation and reporting was extremely time consuming.
-Please consider supporting me using the Ko-Fi link on this page.
+Please consider supporting me using the Ko-Fi link on the right side of this page.